 Employees who were members of PSE bargaining units prior to July 1, 2005, will retain the seniority they have accumulated prior to that date.
-For employees entering PSE bargaining units after July 1, 2005, the seniority date will be the date the employee commenced regular employment in a Western Washington University (Western) classified position, after adjustments described in Subsections 31.5 and 31.6.
-An exempt administrative employee who enters a PSE represented unit will receive seniority credits for the time they spent in any prior Western classified position (s), subject to the adjustments described in Subsections 31.5 and 31.6.
+For employees entering PSE bargaining units after July 1, 2005, the seniority date will be the date the employee commenced regular employment in a Western Washington University (Western) classified position, after adjustments described in Subsections 31.4 and 31.5.
+A Civil Service-exempt employee who enters a PSE represented unit will receive seniority credits for the time they spent in any prior University classified position (s), subject to the adjustments described in Subsections 31.4, 31.5 and 31.6.